Supported Functions

 COUNT

-This function returns the number of numeric values in the provided list.
+This function returns the number of numeric values in the provided list of values.

 = COUNT(A2:A5)